AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Building the Learning Part
 --------------------------

 Learning part is constructed by first defining a base model for machine learning.
-The ABL-Package offers considerable flexibility, supporting any base model that conforms to the scikit-learn style (which requires the implementation of ``fit`` and ``predict`` methods), or a PyTorch-based neural network (which has defined the architecture and implemented ``forward`` method).
+ABL Kit offers considerable flexibility, supporting any base model that conforms to the scikit-learn style (which requires the implementation of ``fit`` and ``predict`` methods), or a PyTorch-based neural network (which has defined the architecture and implemented ``forward`` method).
 In this example, we build a simple LeNet5 network as the base model.

 .. code:: python